mbalatsko/emailverifier-kt/README.md

 Filters out **temporary/disposable** email domains:
 - Uses curated lists from [disposable-email-domains](https://github.com/disposable/disposable-email-domains)
 - Detects domains like `mailinator.com`, `tempmail.org`, etc.
+- You can also specify `allow` and `deny` sets to customize the behavior for specific domains.

 ### 5. **Gravatar Existence Check**